top of page

 Be wary of companies that don't allow you to speak to the writer beforehand, or writers that don't engage with you at all, such as those whose processes are entirely form-based.

-At Final Draft Resumes, we've worked with professionals across a wide range of industries, including:
+At Final Draft Resumes, we've worked with professionals across a wide range of industries, including: Engineering, sales, information technology, project management, finance, and public relations.

 6) What does the resume writing process look like?